umccr/htsget-rs/htsget-config/README.md

 cargo run -p htsget-http-actix -- --print-default-config
 ```

-Pass the `--help` flag to see more details on command line options:
+Use the `--help` flag to see more details on command line options.

 [htsget-http-actix]: ../htsget-http-actix
 [htsget-http-lambda]: ../htsget-http-lambda